The Ultimate Guide to Throwing a Surprise Birthday Party

 If you’ve got a grand plan, then a great way to cover it is to crowd-fund it.
 Once you’ve worked out a general cost for the event, you can divide it up by the number of guests.
 Tell each guest that rather than trying to find a last-minute gift, they can contribute a small amount to the surprise party.
 An awesome memory of the best surprise party ever will mean more than any pair of socks or coffee mug ever would.

 Step 5.
-Organise a guest list and invitations
+Organize a guest list and invitations

 The guest list should be straightforward (unless you’re inviting guests from afar).
 Keep the list to friends, family, nearest and dearest.
 Make sure you confirm the number of guests with the venue to avoid any nasty surprises.
 As soon as you have your guest list worked out, send a preliminary text message encouraging guests to save the date.
 Make sure you tell the guests more than once that this is a surprise party.
 Any guest who blurts the secret to the birthday pumpkin will be the human piñata at the party.